 8. While not every user will need to customize their field mapping, you do need to define the way statuses are mapped.
 Within the field mapping section for each Aha! record, there is a line for Status with a gear icon at the far right.
 Click the gear icon to open up the status mapping window.

 9. When mapping statuses, you will be presented with your Aha! status workflow for the record type on the left and your integrated system status workflow on the right.
 Matching values are automatically mapped initially, and then you can manually rearrange statuses to your preferred mappings as needed mapping one-to-one or one-to-many.

 10. With your records, optional field mappings, and statuses all defined, you can click Save and continue to move onto the last step in the workflow.
 The Enable step allows you to specify how updates from Aha! are sent to your development system.
 The default setting is: Automatically send outgoing changes, which means that any change made to an integrated record will send to Asana automatically.

 We recommend the Approve outgoing changes setting for teams that are unfamiliar with how the integration works.
 The approval step allows teams that are new to the integration to validate what is being sent to their development system, which can help prevent unintentional changes from going through.

-11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown and select Send to Asana.
-You should see a link to the created Asana record appear on the Aha! feature after a few seconds.
+11. Finally, test the integration by opening one of your features or activities in Aha! and use the Send dropdown and select Send to Asana.
+You should see a link to the created Asana record appear on the Aha! feature or activity after a few seconds.
 This will let you easily click into Asana to verify that everything was sent through correctly.